A 15 min tutorial for Adaptive Sparse Grid (ASG)

 3. General idea

-Let’s start from the standard interpolation theory.
+Let's begin with standard interpolation theory.
 In this post, we discuss single-valued real functions f(x):RmR.
-An interpolant is a function defined by a collection of basis function ϕj:RmR and a collection of interpolation coefficients cjR in which n is the degree of interpolation.
+An interpolant is a function defined by a set of basis functions ϕj:RmR and a set of interpolation coefficients cjR, where n represents the degree of interpolation.

 (1)f(x)f^(x):=j=1nϕj(x)cj

-Different interpolation methods differ from the design of ϕj but share the same structure as above.
+Different interpolation methods vary in the design of ϕj, but they share the same general structure as shown above.
 For example:

-In this post, we discuss multi-dimensional piecewise linear interpolation (aka multi-linear interpolation).
-Readers may refer to the textbooks of numerical analysis for the details of the other methods.
-The regular degree-n piecewise linear interpolation uses n+1 distinct nodes and "hat function" ϕ(x).
-The following figure gives a 1D illustration:
+In this post, we discuss multi-dimensional piecewise linear interpolation (also known as multi-linear interpolation).
+For details on other methods, readers may refer to standard textbooks on numerical analysis.
+The regular degree-n piecewise linear interpolation uses n+1 distinct nodes and a "hat function" ϕ(x).
+The following figure provides a 1D illustration:

 sss

-In the figure, weighted by the interpolation coefficients, 7 evenly spaced hat functions "support" the linear approximation (red line) of the target power-law shape function.
-One can observe that:
+In the figure, seven evenly spaced hat functions, weighted by interpolation coefficients, "support" the linear approximation (red line) of the target power-law shaped function.
+Notably:

-1. There are many unnecessary overlaps of the hat functions
+1. There are many unnecessary overlaps among the hat functions.

-2. The interpolant (read line) approximates the target function well in regions that approximately behave linearly, while the approximation is less accurate in regions that change sharply
+2. The interpolant (red line) approximates the target function well in regions that behave approximately linearly, while the approximation is less accurate in regions with sharp changes.

-Regarding the 1st observation, one may ask the following question: Given a desirable tolerance of approximation error, is every node necessary?
+For the first observation, one might ask: Given a desirable tolerance of approximation error, is every node necessary?

-The answer is no. The following figure shows that: we can remove some of the hat functions while keeping a similar approximation error.
-The nodes distribution here is "sparse" relative to the original piecewise linear interpolation.
-The corresponding numerical technique is (regular) sparse grid (RSG) theory which designs generic interpolation grids for arbitrary target functions.
-A broad class of methods such as Smolyak method are classified into this category.
+The answer is no. The following figure demonstrates that we can remove some of the hat functions while maintaining a similar approximation error.
+Here, the node distribution is "sparse" compared to the original piecewise linear interpolation.
+The corresponding numerical technique is known as (regular) sparse grid (RSG) theory, which designs generalized interpolation grids for arbitrary target functions.
+A wide range of methods, such as the Smolyak method, fall within this category.

 sss

-Regarding the 2nd observation, one question is that: Given a desirable tolerance of approximation error, how to improve the accuracy in those sharp-changing regions?
+Regarding the second observation, a relevant question arises: Given a desirable tolerance of approximation error, how can we improve accuracy in regions with sharp changes?

-The solution is to use adaption, i.e. dynamically assign nodes according to the local shape of the target function.
-In regions that change sharply, more supporting nodes are assigned; in other regions where linear approximation is good enough, less supporting nodes are assigned.
-The following figure illustrates how the adaption procedure improve the approximation accuracy.
-One can see there is a concentration of supporting nodes on the left part of the figure.
-The gap between neighbor nodes increases as the function shape becoming more linear.
-Finally, the approximation accuracy is great everywhere of the figure.
+The solution is to use adaptation, i.e., dynamically assigning nodes according to the local shape of the target function.
+In regions that change sharply, more supporting nodes are allocated; in regions where a linear approximation suffices, fewer supporting nodes are needed.
+The following figure illustrates how the adaptation procedure enhances approximation accuracy.
+Notice the concentration of supporting nodes on the left side of the figure, where changes are more abrupt.
+The spacing between neighboring nodes increases as the function’s shape becomes more linear.
+Ultimately, the approximation accuracy is excellent throughout the figure.

 sss